Last week we received some great news! We were honored with being named a top B2B San Francisco technology company in 2018 by G2 Crowd.

 On the shoulders of the big improvements that Tableau brought to the market, we’ve continued on our mission toward making a product that anyone could use.

 The results of over 200 customer reviews on the top software review site G2 Crowd, show that we’ve made some tremendous progress in raising the bar.
-You can check out the full report here.
+Here is the full report.

 What I also enjoy when digging into the individual customer feedback are the roles of the people leaving the reviews.
 Chartio has a much larger occurrence of people being in Sales and Marketing.